Aloxion/chewed-gum/README.md

 # Install Using CURL

-To use this tool, you need gum.
+To use this tool, you need:

 * Gum by [charm.sh](https://charm.sh/)
+* Git
+* gh cli

 ## Gum